James P. Leary: Career

-In his book, Polkabilly: How the Goose Island Ramblers Redefined American Folk Music, Leary proposes a redefinition of traditional American folk music and proposes a new genre known as "Polkabilly".
+In his book, Polkabilly: How the Goose Island Ramblers Redefined American Folk Music, Leary uses the Goose Island Ramblers as a case study to expand what 'traditional American folk music' means and proposes a new genre label called "Polkabilly".

 Leary is a Fellow of the American Folklore Society.
 The Fellows of the American Folklore Society honor folklorists who have made outstanding contributions to the field of folklore.

 Together with Thomas A. DuBois, he served as co-editor of the Journal of American Folklore.

 Dealing with the era at Notre Dame before coeducation, Leary has contrasted two self-images of the Notre Dame student.
 They coexist uneasily, the first appearing in official documents the second in popular culture.

 Two opposing cultural systems have long coexisted at the University of Notre Dame.
 The former is normative, overt, official while the latter is deviant, largely covert, and unofficial.
 Catholicism, academic excellence, and athletics are prominently featured in university publications, in the rhetoric of administrator and alumni, and in serious histories of the campus.
 Meanwhile, the drunken rowdiness of sex-starved, animalistic dirtballs is confined to dormitory rooms, the talk of students, occasional periods of license, and playful ephemeral publications.
 Both systems have been integral to the experience of Notre Damers.